wp-plugins/slideshow-jquery-image-gallery/readme.txt

 == Changelog ==

+= 2.2.13 =
+*   The SlideshowPluginAjax.php has been re-added to SVN.

 = 2.2.12 =
 *   Compatible with WordPress 3.6.
 *   Complete javascript revision to be better manageable with the help of the Prepros tool.